What types of custom fields can I add to our Oracle B2C Service application?

 |Notes: You can enter comments related to the custom field.|

 For more information on custom fields refer to the documentation.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.